 "No, Sherlock," he said in a whimper…

 That is before he felt the lips move against his neck.
-Felt teeth gently slide in the wounds that are already present.
+Felt teeth gently slide in the wounds that were already present.

 Sherlock's wrist was in his face a moment later, and there was a gash in it that likely Moriarty caused.
 John understood why.
-A wound to the neck really is a bit of an emergency, after all, so he needed the healing as much as Sherlock did.
+A wound to the neck really was a bit of an emergency, after all, so he needed the healing as much as Sherlock did.
+And maybe he was still short on blood from his whipping, even if he couldn't feel his back anymore.
 So he sucked at it for a few moments, and Sherlock's thoughts curled with his own, but before a memory surfaced, Sherlock backed away.

 "I'm fine.
 If you and I trade much more blood, you'll run out of human blood all together, and that'll turn you."